Where Words Defy the World

 Be enough of that, he’d say, when they’d tagged him John Doe and tossed him into a lime pit, or a pit anyway and then threw lime on him.
 He was unsure of the specifics and preferred 'lime pit' because it sounded like it meant something.
-They, of course, hadn’t thrown anyone into a lime pit for ages and chances were they wouldn’t do so with Farley either.
+They, of course, hadn’t thrown anyone into a lime pit for ages and, chances were, they wouldn’t do so with Farley either.

-More than likely they’d cremate him, maybe keep him in a Ziploc for a while - there was a thirty day minimum on unclaimed ashes, Farley had heard somewhere, like with dogs at the pound - then they’d probably just toss him out.
+More than likely, they’d cremate him, maybe keep him in a Ziploc for a while - there was a thirty day minimum on unclaimed ashes, Farley had heard somewhere, like with dogs at the pound - then they’d probably just toss him out.
 Unless there was some kind of romantic spinster working at the crematorium - or maybe just someone who lived with a bunch of cats - and she’d smuggle the ashes out - but then she’d call them remains, all solemn-like.
-She’d have captain's funerals for guys with tattoos - meaning she’d stand at the edge of the pier or, her mind occupied by Little Miss Whiskers who’d wandered off that morning, just dump them into the sewer thinking it was better than nothing - and sprinkle the remains on trees for guys who'd died in the park.
+She’d have captain's funerals for guys with tattoos - meaning she’d stand at the edge of the pier or, her mind occupied by Little Miss Whiskers who’d wandered off that morning, just dump them into the sewer thinking it was better than nothing - or sprinkle the remains on trees for guys who'd died in the park.

 Then again, maybe she’d just take them home and toss the remains on her driveway when the winter had iced up the asphalt.
-In the summer she’d store them in her basement or fireplace until the time came when she could make proper use of them.
+In the summer, she’d store them in her basement or fireplace until the time came when she could make proper use of them.

 Possibly, and Farley was stretching it at this point - but he had to keep on going, lest the quiet that permeated the streets when he wasn’t talking became too oppressive - her neighbours might not think too kindly of the sooty mess she was making and complain like they did when she neglected to mow her lawn.
 They’d glean to the fact that she worked in a crematorium, become repulsed - as was their way - and call on the authorities to investigate.
 Protocols had not been followed and a reprimand would be swift.

 By Christ, there’d be hell to pay.
-She’d be called into the manager’s office and maybe he wouldn’t fire her, because he too had a romantic streak, but he’d do his duty and before she was allowed to leave she’d have to concede that the people she was in charge of cremating were, in fact, good-for-nothings.
+She’d be called into the manager’s office and maybe he wouldn’t fire her, because he too had a romantic streak, but he’d do his duty and, before she was allowed to leave, she’d have to concede that the people she was in charge of cremating were, in fact, good-for-nothings.

 Anyway, that’s how Farley went on whenever he was triggered.
 Could have been a scowl from a passerby that set him off, or the picture of a half-naked woman on a billboard, or a driver who was too quick with the horn when he stepped into traffic.
 Just as likely, though, it’d be because he’d reached for the butt he liked to keep propped behind his ear only to find that he’d already smoked it.